🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 I get most of my ideas from reading crime pieces in newspapers or magazines.
 I was a journalist before I became a writer, mostly covering local stories that could be turned into true-life features for women’s magazines, and this experience has sparked many of my ideas.

-My latest book, The Couple At No 9, is about Saffy and Tom, who find two bodies buried in their garden while building a kitchen extension.
+My latest book, The Couple at No. 9, is about Saffy and Tom, who find two bodies buried in their garden while building a kitchen extension.
 This was inspired by a story I covered about a young couple in Winchester who were excavating their basement to install a kitchen when they found a skeleton.

 That skeleton turned out to be hundreds of years old, but it triggered the idea for a thriller.
 Then I let my imagination take me further, adding another layer: what if the house Saffy and Tom were renovating actually used to belong to her grandmother, Rose?
-And what if the murders had taken place thirty years before, when Rose lived there?
+And what if the murders had taken place 30 years before, when Rose lived there?
 And what if Rose couldn’t remember much about that time because she’s in a nursing home with dementia?

 How I test my ideas